-In addition, prior to, during, and for a minimum of one year following completion of drawdown, the Renewal Corporation will submit monthly monitoring reports to the Commission, ODEQ, SWRCB, and the North Coast Regional Water Quality Control Board.
-The Renewal Corporation will submit reports containing all available data collected under the Water Quality Monitoring and Management Plan within the reporting period, but some data may be reported two- and three-months following data collection to allow for laboratory analysis, data post-processing, and reporting by the analytical laboratory.
-To expedite report preparation and data transmittal, monthly reports will be submitted in two phases.
+In connection with the Proposed Action, the Renewal Corporation will submit monthly reports to the SWRCB in accordance with the California Water Quality Monitoring Plan.
+As a courtesy, the

+Renewal Corporation will provide ODEQ with copies of these monthly reports.
+While these reports are expected to contain all available data collected under the Water Quality Monitoring and Management Plan within the reporting period, some data may be reported two- and three-months following data collection to allow for laboratory analysis, data post-processing, and reporting by the analytical laboratory.
+To expedite report preparation and data transmittal, monthly reports are expected to be submitted in two phases.
 The Initial Monthly Report will be submitted by the 15th day of the following month for continuous water quality monitoring data.
 When grab sample results become available, the initial report will be updated with those data and renamed the Final Monthly Report.
-The Renewal Corporation will continue to submit monthly monitoring reports until the applicable regulatory agencies approve its request to discontinue all water quality monitoring under the California Water Quality Monitoring Plan.
+The Renewal Corporation expects to provide ODEQ with copies of these monthly reports for as long as they are required to be submitted to the SWRCB under the California Water Quality Monitoring Plan.

-4.0 Turbidity Monitoring for Significant Interventions
+4.0 Turbidity Monitoring for Fish Passage Interventions

-The Renewal Corporation will conduct fish passage monitoring in Oregon under the Reservoir Area Management Plan and the Fish Passage Permit issued by the Oregon Department of Fish and Wildlife.
-If a significant intervention (as defined in the Reservoir Area Management Plan) is required following the two-year anniversary of the completion of drawdown, the Renewal Corporation will conduct turbidity monitoring approximately 100 feet upstream and 300 feet downstream of the fish passage barrier during the significant intervention.
+The Renewal Corporation will conduct fish passage monitoring in Oregon under the Reservoir Area Management Plan and the Fish Passage Permit issued by the Oregon Department of Fish and Wildlife (ODFW Fish Passage Permit).
+For informational purposes only, the ODFW Fish Passage Permit is included as Appendix A. If, at any time following the 24-month time schedule for compliance, an intervention is required under the Reservoir Area Management Plan or the ODFW Fish Passage Permit to maintain fish passage, the Renewal Corporation will conduct turbidity monitoring approximately 100 feet upstream and 300 feet downstream of the fish passage barrier during the intervention.